Warren Spahn rumors, news

 -

 • This Day in Braves History: Brian Jordan joins the BravesThe Two-Sport Man himself joins the Braves on a free agent deal Braves Franchise History 1964: The Mets purchase Warren Spahn from the Milwaukee Braves.
 Spahn will serve as part of New York’s coaching staff and will put up a 4-12 record before he is released.
 Spahn will then sign with the San Francisco Giants.
 1998: The Atlanta Braves and outfielder Brian Jordan agree on a five-year deal.
-2013:...2024Continue with Atlanta Braves contract
+2013:...2024Visit the page Atlanta Braves

 -